 Marine Pollution Act

-- The MPA now also covers inland waters, meaning the Act applies to virtually all navigable waters in NSW (previously the MPA only dealt with offshore waters from the coast to three nautical miles offshore)
+- The MPA now also covers inland waters, meaning the Act applies to virtually all navigable waters in NSW (previously the MPA only dealt with waters from the coast to three nautical miles offshore and port waters)

-- The MPA now gives authorities the ability to automatically remove oil from abandoned and derelict ships without having to prove that it is likely to leak
+- The MPA now gives authorities the ability to remove pollutants from abandoned and derelict vessels before a discharge can occur

 - If a pollution incident originally occurs outside of NSW waters, but drifts into NSW waters, the MPA can be used, even for pollution that originates outside its jurisdiction

-- Multiple parties may now be charged with offences under the MPA (i.e. owner, master, crew and even maintenance personnel can all be charged for a single offence)
+- Multiple parties may be charged with offences under the MPA (i.e. owner, master, crew and even maintenance personnel can all be charged for a single incident)